ravendb/docs/version_3/docs/client-api/session/how-to/use-optimistic-concurrency.markdown

-# Session : How to use optimistic concurrency?
+# Client API : Session : How to use optimistic concurrency?